SyXo/telegramFileManager/README.md

 `Makefile` directory

-## Installing telegramFileManager
+## Installing tgFileManager
 * Do `make install` to compile the dependencies and install the program in `/usr/local/bin` (if you don't have root permissions, give `install_path=<dir>` argument where `<dir>` is a path you can write to and is in your `$PATH` variable)
-* When you first run the program, you will be asked for your phone number and confirmation for every session from 1 to `max_sessions` (which by default is 4), there is no **easy** way to automate this.
+* When you first run `tgFileManager`, you will be asked for your phone number and confirmation for every session from 1 to `max_sessions` (which by default is 4), there is no **easy** way to automate this, also you will need your own [app_id and api_hash](https://github.com/BouncyMaster/telegramFileManager#getting-app_id-and-api_hash)

 **Warning**: You may get a FloodWait exception when doing this, if you get that you need to force close the program, wait for the time specified, then run the program again.

+## Running tgFileManager
+### These keybinds can be changed by editing ~/.config/tgFileManager.ini
+* Uploading: pressing `u` will prompt you for the file path and what you want it's path to be in the database.
+* Downloading: pressing `d` will show you the list of files you have uploaded and their total size.
+* Cancelling: selecting the transfer you want to cancel then pressing `c` will soft cancel the transfer (will wait current chunk to finish transferring then will exit, this doesn't work with single chunk transfers)
+* Resuming: this will run at the start or the program or you can run it with `r` to handle cancelled transfers, also shows transfers cancelled by the program quitting abnormally
+* Quitting: press `Ctrl-Q`

 ## Getting app_id and api_hash
 * Log in to your [Telegram core](https://my.telegram.org)